thrackle-io/rules-engine/docs/userGuides/rules/MIN-MAX-ACCOUNT-BALANCE.md

 ## Data Recorded

-This rule doesn't require of any data to be recorded.
+This rule doesn't require any data to be recorded.

 ## Events